SJ0nes/SeriousCandidates/README.md

 ### Bibliography

-The wikipedia page on Quantum Mechanics gives a good overview of the subject: <insert link>
+The wikipedia page on quantum mechanics gives a good overview of the subject: <insert link>

-The following text is a recommended reference on Quantum Mechanics:
+The following text is a recommended reference on quantum mechanics:

 >Piccirillo, L. (2023).
 Introduction to the Maths and Physics of Quantum Mechanics.
 CRC Press.

+The following textbook is a recommeneded referene on quantum physics:

+>O’neill, M. (2015).
+OCR AS/A level physics A. Student book 1.
+Pearson.
 ‌